To ensure that our patients receive the right care, at the right

 Our hospitals are accredited by either Det Norske Veritas (DNV) Healthcare, Inc. or The Joint Commission, internationally recognized leaders in quality and safety.

-Approximately 2,258 licensed beds in eight hospitals located in Southern California and the San Antonio, Texas region
+Approximately 2,258 licensed beds in eight hospitals located in Southern California, South Central Texas, and Rhode Island

-32 primary and specialty care clinics located throughout Southern California and the San Antonio, Texas region
+32 primary and specialty care clinics located throughout Southern California, South Central Texas, and Rhode Island

 Navigating the Healthcare Maze